nathanielgcowan/nathanielgcowan.github.io/_posts/2021-01-09-how_to_set_up_authentication_with_bcrypt.markdown

 For example, you can save a password by saying
 	User.password = *new_password*.

 BCrypt hashes similar strings to different values.
 Therefore making it rather difficult to decode and hack an account.
-BCrypt also adds increased security by salting hashes/
+BCrypt also adds increased security by salting hashes

 **What is a salted hash you ask?**